MAECProject/MAECProject.github.io/news/index.md

 ## Our latest news:

+**Next MAEC 5.0 Working Call Scheduled for November 23**
+Our next 1-hour bi-weekly community working call for the development of Malware Attribute Enumeration and Characterization (MAEC™) Version 5.0 will be held on November 23, 2016.
+Call details and the agenda topic(s) will be announced closer to the day.
+[More>>>](/working-call)

 **MAEC 5.0 Working Call on November 9 to Focus on Two Topics: “Malware Action” and “Behavior”**
 The main topics of our 1-hour bi-weekly community working call on November 9, 2016 for the development of Malware Attribute Enumeration and Characterization (MAEC™) Version 5.0 are Malware Action and Behavior.
 [More>>>](http://stixproject.tumblr.com/post/152866156897/maec-50-working-call-on-november-9-to-focus-on)